American Bus Operators

 A one-time part of Stagecoach is an independent entity even though it still offers Megabus services throughout the eastern states and the west coast of the U.S.A.
 There are a variety of local subsidiaries that also provide commuter and local services.

-The brand is an iconic one though the network is not as extensive as it once was and it now is a subsidiary of FirstGroup, which tried out the brand in the U.K. for a few years before abandoning the effort.
-Even so, the company’s long-distance services, and those of its northeastern and northwestern subsidiary BoltBus , are worth checking when it comes to travelling between the major conurbations of the U.S.A. and even to some destinations in Canada or Mexico.
+The brand is an iconic one though the network is not as extensive as it once was, and it now is a subsidiary of FlixBus, which tried out the brand in the U.K. for a few years before abandoning the effort.
+Even so, the company’s long-distance services are worth checking when it comes to travelling between the major conurbations of the U.S.A. and even to some destinations in Canada or Mexico.

 When you look at the overall route map for this long-distance bus operator, it covers a lot of flyover states in the middle of the U.S.A.
 The list includes Arkansas, Idaho, Iowa, Kansas, Minnesota, Missouri, Montana, Nebraska, North Dakota, Oklahoma, South Dakota, Washington, Wisconsin and Wyoming.
 The network came to my notice when I was looking into transport options for Montana, especially near Glacier National Park, while writing up an article called Pondering Car-free Explorations of American Wilderness for my travel website.
 Then, another company had ceased to exist and this now century-old entity provided part of the route replacement.